crystalidea/qt6windows7/README.md

 You can use [our prebuild binaries](https://github.com/crystalidea/qt6windows7/releases) (we used Visual C++ 2019 with OpenSSL 1.1.1k statically linked, see [compile_win.pl](https://github.com/crystalidea/qt-build-tools/tree/master/6.6.1) script) or compile Qt yourself.

+Known issues:

-The only issue noticed is that scalled UI is somewhat too big for 125% scalling option set in Windows 7.
-Something should be tweaked with dpi settings probably.
+- Scalled UI is somewhat too big for 125% scalling option set in Windows 7.
+Probably can be be tweaked with dpi settings (?)
+- QRhi using DirectX 11/12 is not ported

 Qt 6.6 designer running on Windows 7:

 ![image](https://github.com/crystalidea/qt6windows7/assets/2600624/4c5ad13f-db6e-4684-8184-9615e4e55461)